Underwater Wild: My Octopus Teacher's Extraordinary World

-Oceans cover about 70 percent of our planet and hold 95 percent of our biosphere, that is places where life can thrive.
+CURWOOD: Oceans cover about 70% of our planet and hold 95% of our biosphere, that is places where life can thrive.
 We humans can relate easily to some marine species, especially whales, dolphins and seals, y’know, mammals who breathe air like we do.
 But befriending and learning from creatures with gills and without back bones is an unusual pastime for humans, unless you are Craig Foster.
 Diving virtually every day for years into the near shore waters of South Africa with just a mask, snorkel and flippers, Craig eventually became friends with an octopus and told the story in his 2020 academy award winning documentary, My Octopus Teacher.

 CURWOOD: I gather, though, that this doesn't happen exactly the first time you go in cold water.
 How long did it take you to develop your, your brown fat and this remarkable reaction to the cold?

 FOSTER: Yeah, it's really strange.
-And it's not easy to answer that many ways.
-You know, it's totally mysterious.
+And it's not easy to answer that in many ways, you know, it's totally mysterious.
 Not a lot, but quite a few animals will sometimes decide to reach out and make contact with a human.
 In the case of octopus, or cephalopods, they have a natural curiosity.
-So their whole lives are balanced between this fear and curiosity.
+So, their whole lives are balanced between this fear and curiosity.
 And they're almost like a cat -- you know how curious cats are, they just can't help themselves.
 And when she's putting that one arm out like that, she's also, all her other arms are attached very strongly to the den.
-So she wants to know, she wants to feel, she wants to taste -- because they, you know, they can taste with the suckers as well.
+So, she wants to know, she wants to feel, she wants to taste -- because they, you know, they can taste with the suckers as well.
 But she's being very careful.
-And he's putting the one arm out, and she just can't help herself.
+And she's putting the one arm out, and she just can't help herself.
 What is the strange creature here?
 What does this thing smell like, taste like?
 And they, they -- it's curiosity.
 It's sheer curiosity.